KhiopsML/khiops-doc/docs/ui-docs/covisualization/high-dimensions.md

 The indicators of the cells can be computed in two ways :

-  - If the “Conditional on context” button is checked, the indicators are computed with the instances associated to the context selected cluster
+  - If the "Conditional on context" button is checked, the indicators are computed with the instances associated to the context selected cluster

   - If it is not checked, the indicators are computed with all the instances (and have the same values whatever the context selected cluster)